June 16th, 2025 | CMS

 Best For: Content-focused stores, design agencies, boutique retailers

-Simple Commerce brings ecommerce functionality to Statamic, combining elegant content management with streamlined commerce features.
+Cargo (formerly Simple Commerce) brings ecommerce functionality to Statamic, combining elegant content management with streamlined commerce features.
 It's perfect for businesses that prioritize design and user experience while maintaining simplicity.

 Key Features: